benhamilton/benhamilton.github.io/about.md

 Having been in the Information Technology industry since 1995 he has a wealth of experience that he brings to bear on the day to day issues he assists clients with.

+See [Evolution Marketing Services](https://evolutionmarketing.com.au/) for more info re SugarCRM and Zendesk.

-Currently employed at [Evolution Marketing Services](https://evolutionmarketing.com.au/), you’ll find his professional details at [linkedin.com/in/benhamilton](https://linkedin.com/in/benhamilton).
+You’ll find Ben's professional details at [linkedin.com/in/benhamilton](https://linkedin.com/in/benhamilton).

 His current focus is working with Sugar & Zendesk and the products in those ecosystems.

-He's also worked or is working with with Act!, Act-on, Alfresco, Atlassian suite (JIRA, Confluence, HipChat, Bamboo, HipChat), Git (Git CLI, GitHub, GitLab), MailChimp, MYOB, Python, StarfishETL, **Sugar** (CRM, Sell, Server, Market & more), Viztopia, WordPress, Xero, **Zendesk** (Support, Chat, Guide, Explore, Reach, Sell), and more.
+He's also worked or is working with with Act!, Act-on, Alfresco, Asana, Atlassian suite (JIRA, Confluence, HipChat, Bamboo, HipChat), ClickUp, Git (Git CLI, GitHub, GitLab), MailChimp, MYOB, Python, StarfishETL, **Sugar** (CRM, Sell, Server, Market, Discover & more), Viztopia, WordPress, Xero, **Zendesk** (Support, Chat, Guide, Explore, Reach, Sell), and more.

 This website (the one you’re reading right now) is him learning out loud.